pearxteam/pura-magio/README.md

-# Purificati Magicae
+# Pura Magio
 ## Preparing the project
-1: Clone the Purificati Magicae repository.
+1: Clone the mod repository.

-HTTPS: `git clone --recursive https://git.pearx.ru/PearXTeam/PurificatiMagicae.git`
+HTTPS: `git clone --recursive https://github.com/pearxteam/pura-magio`

-SSH: `git clone --recursive git@pearx.ru:PearXTeam/PurificatiMagicae.git`
+SSH: `git clone --recursive git@pearx.ru:pearxteam/pura-magio.git`

 ## Setting up the project for development.
 1: Make sure that the instructions in the "Preparing the project" section have been executed.